Aliases: OATP-1, Oatp1, Slc21a1, Slc21a3

 Oatps are important membrane transport proteins which mediate transport of amphipathic organic compounds including bile salts, hormones and hormone conjugates, peptides, drugs, eicosanoids and toxins in a sodium-independent manner . rOatp1a1 is a sodium-independent bile salt and organic anion transporter with a predicted length of 670 amino acids and a calculated molecular mass of around 74 kDa.
 The transport mechanism appears to be anion exchange.
 OATPs/Oatps have 12 transmembrane domains (TM), with a large extracellular loop between TM9 and 10 (extracellular loop 5) containing conserved cysteine residues.
 The N-glycosylation sites are located on extracellular loops 2 and 5.
 Conserved amino acids are found in TM domains 2 to 6, in extracellular loops 1, 3, 5 and in intracellular loops 1, 2, 4 and 5 .

 In general, both Oatp1a1 and 1a4 have substrate specificities similar to that of human OATP1A2.
 The first identified substrates of Oatp1a1 were sulfotaurolithocholate, taurocholate and cholate .
-Other bile acids like glycocholate, tauroursodeoxycholate and taurochenodeoxycholate were also tested on rOatp1a1, and BSP and taurocholate uptake were inhibited by cholate, chenodeoxycholate, deoxycholate and ursodeoxycholate . rOatp1a1 was able to transport hormones and their conjugates like thyroid hormones , aldosterone, cortisol , DHEAS , and estradiol 17β-D-glucuronide, but not the unconjugated 17β-estradiol. rOatp1a1 preferred steroids with a strong anionic group in the 17- or 3-position, such as estradiol 3-sulfate .
+Other bile acids like glycocholate, tauroursodeoxycholate and taurochenodeoxycholate were also tested on rOatp1a1, and BSP and taurocholate uptake was inhibited by cholate, chenodeoxycholate, deoxycholate and ursodeoxycholate . rOatp1a1 was able to transport hormones and their conjugates like thyroid hormones , aldosterone, cortisol , DHEAS , and estradiol 17β-D-glucuronide, but not the unconjugated 17β-estradiol. rOatp1a1 preferred steroids with a strong anionic group in the 17- or 3-position, such as estradiol 3-sulfate .
 Unlike human OATP1A2, rOatp1a1 could also transport opioid peptides [D-Pen2,D-Pen5]-enkephalin and deltorphin II across the blood-brain and blood-cerebrospinal fluid barriers [10, 11].

 1. Jacquemin, E., et al., Expression cloning of a rat liver Na(+)-independent organic anion transporter.
 Proc Natl Acad Sci U S A, 1994.
 91(1): p.
 133-7.